 Students who drop out of ALE programs

-As appropriate, the district shall inform the resident school district or neighborhood school should an enrolled student drop out of the ALE program or is otherwise no longer enrolled.
+The school district offering or contracting to offer an alternative learning experience course to a nonresident student must inform the resident school district should an enrolled student un-enroll from the ALE program or is otherwise no longer enrolled.

-The superintendent is directed to develop procedures consistent with WAC 392-121-182 to govern the administration of the district’s ALE programs and courses.
+The superintendent is directed to develop procedures consistent with WAC chapter 392-550 to govern the administration of the district’s ALE programs and courses.